samsquire/mazzle-gui/README.md

 # devops-pipeline-gui

-This is where I have been developing a user interface for devops-pipeline
+This is where I have been developing a user interface for mazzle

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).